 The Way People Shop for Auto-Related Businesses Has Changed

 According to IHS Automotive, the number of vehicles on the road in the U.S. reached a record level of almost 253 million.
 That is a level that the auto industry hasn’t seen in the U.S. since 2004-05.
 What does this mean to auto dealers and mechanics?
-This record number of vehicles mean a lot of customers doing research online to find the best places to buy new and used cars.
+This record number of vehicles means a lot of customers reading automotive online reviews to find the best places to buy new and used cars.
 It also means that the people who own any type of vehicle also need to find mechanics and auto repair shops to fix and repair their vehicles.

 With all this online research going on, having your auto-related business listed on online local directories and online review sites is crucial!
 Here’s why…

 Car Buying Behaviors and the Internet